xn--nding-jua/XFBAPE/README.md

 upload the firmware
 `bossac.exe --port=COM21 -I -U true -e -w Audioplayer.ino.bin -R`

+Caution: As the power-demand of this board is quite high, use a sufficient power-supply for your USB-hub and a good cable!

 ### NINA WiFi-module
-A firmware-update to the ESP32 is only possible, when SAMD21-controller is set to passthrough-mode so that an UART communication to the ESP32 is possible directly through SAMD21 and the FPGA.
+A firmware-update to the ESP32 is only possible, when SAMD21-controller is set to "passthrough-mode" so that an UART communication to the ESP32 is possible directly through SAMD21 and the FPGA.
 So first, open a terminal and send the following command to the SAMD21:

     samd:update:nina
-Alternatively you can open the updatemode using windows-terminal:
+Alternatively you can open the updatemode using windows-command-line (in this example the Vidor is connected to COM5):

     echo samd:update:nina > COM5
 Then use the Arduino IDE to upload the new software using the built-in uploading-functions for the ESP32 uBlox NINA W102.
 An upload is possible using the esptool.exe, directly: